Contents hide

 Overall, the present participle in the active voice is a versatile form that allows us to express various aspects of actions, time, and manner.
 Its usage enhances the richness and flexibility of the English language.

-The Perfect Participle active: usage
+The perfect participle active: usage

 The perfect participle in the active voice has various uses, including functioning as an adverbial modifier expressing time and cause.
 Let’s explore each one you mentioned: